wnelson03/auth.gg-Encryption-Bypass-PoC/README.md

 ## Alternatives to auth.gg

+> [!NOTE]
+> In the spirit of full disclosure, I used to be the owner of KeyAuth.
+I have since sold it and have no involvement anymore.
+However the new owner is just as good if not better :)

-You could use my service https://keyauth.cc.
-We take privacy very seriously, hashing emails in addition to the standard practice of hashing passwords.
+You could use https://keyauth.cc.
+They take privacy very seriously, hashing emails in addition to the standard practice of hashing passwords.
 The code is all open-source as well.

 Nobody has or will be able to develop a bypass like this for KeyAuth, or cAuth - the one I mention below.
 The encryption key is never sent in the request, so you can't use HTTPDebugger to bypass.
 As long as the program developer obfuscates, string encrypts, adds integrity checks; the chance of issues are very slim.